zperry4/MIPS-Machine/README.md

 The Purpose of this program is to simulate a MIPS assembly processor.
 The code will load a file with MIPS instructions, decode the instructions, execute them, and then store the output into the registers.

+The two bin files within the master branch are two working input files that can be ran and used with the program.

 ## How to use:
 ### > ./MIPSmachine
 ### > load *filename*: Will load a file of MIPS instructions